 You will study 8 units during this two year programme.

 A-Level Biology is assessed by three externally marked examinations alongside the practical work which assessed throughout the two years to achieve your practical endorsement.

-You will need five GCSEs at grades 5-9 including Science at grade 6, or Biology and another science at grade 6, as well as a grade 6 in Maths.
+You will need 5 GCSE's at grades 5-9, including grade 6 in Maths, Science at grade 6, or Biology and another science at grade 6.

 On this course you will learn through a combination of lectures, demonstrations, workshops, practical sessions, discussion activities and external visits.

 Independent learning skills will be developed through research activities and extended study tasks.

 You will develop your practical skills and carry out independent research linked to laboratory work.
 You will complete twelve assessed practical sessions throughout your two years of study which will contribute to your practical endorsement.

 Maths and English are very important subjects and will equip you with key skills that will help you to achieve your best in your A-Level studies and progression towards your future career.

 In order to study A-Level Biology, you will need to have achieved GCSE maths at a minimum of grade 6.

 The sixth form day is 9am-4:15pm and takes place Monday-Friday.